-The wetland is a riverine system associated with Grand Portage Creek, a MNDNR Public Water and trout stream.
+The wetland is a riverine system associated with Grand Portage Creek and trout stream.
 The wetlands are not associated with direct tributary or spring feeding conditions for the stream in the area of the proposed project.
 This functional value is rated High through the spreadsheet evaluation.